 You don’t have to be a medical or mental health professional to help someone with thoughts of suicide.
 The 5 #BeThe1To action steps form a blueprint to guide you through helping someone in your life that may be in suicidal crisis.

-Get the 5 steps to help someone that may be suicidal here.
+You can be the one to save a life.
+Learn more at the National Suicide Prevention Lifeline.
 You can also call the National Suicide Prevention Lifeline at 1-800-273-TALK (8255) to be connected to local resources.

 About Suicide in the United States